EmptyTemp/SystemConfigurator/README.md

 - Monitoring service for metric collection
 - Web dashboard with real-time graphs
 - Alerting system based on thresholds
-## Contributing
+## P.S.
-This project is part of a learning journey to Java development.
+A self-initiated project to practice Java and software architecture.
 Feedback and suggestions are welcome!